opendatalab/.github/profile/README.md

 # 🌟Extensive open data resources for AI Model
 ● High-speed and simple way to access open datasets
 ● 7700+ Large scale and high-quality open datasets for large model
-● 1200+ Open datasets for Computer Vision\Large Model
+● 1200+ Open datasets for Computer Vision
 <br>
 ● 200+ Open datasets by CVPR
 ● Categorized datasets for hot topics